 Strollers and Mobility Devices

-- You can use strollers all the way to the boarding gate.
+• You may use your stroller all the way to the boarding gate.

-- The staff will ask you to leave the stroller at the gate before you get on the plane.
+• Before boarding, staff will ask you to leave the stroller at the gate.

 Frontier Infant Car Seat Policy